Privacy Policy

 Google Maps Privacy Policy

-We use Google Maps from Google Inc. (1600 Amphitheater Parkway Mountain View, CA 94043, USA) on our website.
+We use Google Maps from Google Inc. (1600 Amphitheatre Parkway Mountain View, CA 94043, USA) on our website.

-By using the functions of this map, data is transmitted to Google.
-You can read about which data is collected by Google and what this data is used for at https://www.google.com/intl/de/policies/privacy/.
+By using the features of this map, data will be transmitted to Google.
+You can find out what data Google collects and what it is used for at https://www.google.com/intl/de/policies/privacy/.

 Facebook Privacy Policy

-We use functions from Facebook on this website, a social media network operated by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2 Ireland.
-You can read about which functions (social plug-ins) Facebook provides at https://developers.facebook.com/docs/plugins/.
+We use features from Facebook, a social media network operated by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland, on this website.
+You can find information about the features (social plugins) provided by Facebook at https://developers.facebook.com/docs/plugins/.

-By visiting our website, information can be transmitted to Facebook.
+By visiting our website, information may be transmitted to Facebook.
 If you have a Facebook account, Facebook can associate this data with your personal account.
-If you do not want this, please log out of Facebook.
+If you do not wish this to happen, please log out of Facebook.

-The data protection guidelines, which information Facebook collects and how they use it can be found at https://www.facebook.com/policy.php.
+The privacy policy, which details what information Facebook collects and how it uses it, can be found at https://www.facebook.com/policy.php.

-Source: Created with the data protection generator from www.adsimple.at in cooperation with ilovevienna.at
+Source: Created with the privacy policy generator from www.adsimple.at in cooperation with ilovevienna.at